Kempen Capital Management N.V. Sells 2,053 Shares of McDonald’s Co. (NYSE:MCD)

-Kempen Capital Management N.V. lessened its position in McDonald’s Co.
-(NYSE:MCD – Get Rating) by 11.7% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 15,469 shares of the fast-food giant’s stock after selling 2,053 shares during the quarter.
-Kempen Capital Management N.V.’s holdings in McDonald’s were worth $3,826,000 as of its most recent filing with the Securities & Exchange Commission.
+Kempen Capital Management N.V. lowered its position in McDonald’s Co.
+(NYSE:MCD – Get Rating) by 11.7% during the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 15,469 shares of the fast-food giant’s stock after selling 2,053 shares during the quarter.
+Kempen Capital Management N.V.’s holdings in McDonald’s were worth $3,826,000 at the end of the most recent quarter.

 McDonald’s Stock Performance